 Now that you have laid the groundwork for your business empire, it is time to show it off to the rest of the world, or at least your colleagues.
 Send an invite around to the people who will need to use your calendar every day if you want it to be fairly intuitive.
 Request that they put it through its paces and schedule a meeting for everyone to discuss the findings.
 There will almost certainly be some gaps.

-You should have an airtight document at the end of this process that even the newest team member can understand.
+By the end of this process, you will have a document that even the newest team member can understand.

 8. Begin the publishing or scheduling process